FleekHQ/space-daemon/README.md

 ### IPFS Node

 All encrypted files are stored in an IPFS node.
+For convenience, Space Daemon runs an embedded node within the daemon that can be configured as well as the option to specify an external node to connect to.

-For convenience, Space Daemon connects to a hosted IPFS node by default.
-You can connect to one of your choosing by providing the `-ipfsaddr` flag (e.g. `-ipfsaddr=/ip4/127.0.0.1/tcp/5001`)
+If you have your own node outside of the daemon, then set the flag `-ipfsnode` to `false`.
+This will not spin up an embedded node.
+You can then connect to your external node by providing the `-ipfsaddr` flag (e.g. `-ipfsaddr=/ip4/127.0.0.1/tcp/5001`).

+In the case you are running the embedded IPFS node, you can further configure the listen address and data directory by setting these flags respectively: `-ipfsnodeaddr` and `-ipfsnodepath`.

 ### Textile Hub